apoorvpathak/simpleblogger/README.md

 This will:
 - Convert all `.md` files in `posts-md/` to `.html` files in `posts-html/`.
 - Update `posts.json` with metadata (title, date, and file path).
+- It will also index your blog posts at `yourwebsite.com/blog`

 ## 4. View Your Blog
 Open the `blog/index.html` file in your browser to see your blog in action.
 You can deploy the `blog/` folder to your website's `/blog` path.